OneCrispyDuck/COMP-S350/README.md

 Source Codes must be submitted as an accessible GitHub with a guide on how to install/run it (put the GitHub link as the first line of your report).

-Narrowing our topic:
-1. Distributed Inventory and Sales Management System
-2. Online Voting System.
-3. Food Ordering and Tracking App
+Our topic:Food Ordering and Tracking App
-4. Airport Management System
-5. Statistical and Data Analysis Software